lad6558/lad6558.github.io/src/blogs/andi_versus_llm.md

 #### Four

+> I see my struggle with whether to study machine learning as a battle with the "big model monster," like Don Quixote's battle with the windmills.
+>
+> The big model monster doesn't care whether I study machine learning; just like the windmill, it symbolizes inevitable technological progress.

 While doing frontend, I came across a YouTube video about the best personality to become a UI/UX designer.

 It said that the most important ability for a UI/UX designer is the ability to communicate with both technical and non-technical people, as well as a curiosity to understand the process a user goes through when using a product, a willingness to conduct Empathy Interviews to listen seriously, and to write down the other person's thought patterns...
 I care about these things!